 For the more adventurous types, be sure to enjoy the natural coastline and give coasteering a try.
 This is an extreme sport which involves rock scrambling, jumping, sea level traversing and swimming in caves and gullies.

-There are two routes to choose from family or standard and tickets are £25.00 to £35.00.
+There are two routes to choose from with Outdoors Guernsey, family or standard, and tickets are £25 to £35.
 Wetsuits, buoyancy aids, helmets and guides are provided.
 In cases of bad weather conditions, you can choose to have a refund, change activity, or postpone for a later date.

 If you enjoy going on a boat out into the sea, you’ll love the Island RIB voyage.
 This exhilaratingly fast and fun experience is perfect for adventure lovers craving an adrenaline rush.